psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 * `code` - the authorization code
 * `state` - the state value as sent by the client in the authorization request

-The following example shows an JWT for response type "code":
+The following example shows the JWT for a successful "code" authorization response:

 ```
 {